Beneath the World Tree: Understanding SVG as Scene Graph

 Summary and Conclusion

-So it was fun for me to leverage the mythology to illustrate conceptually the idea of SVG-as-scene_graph.
-The beauty of the scene graph structure is that it makes transormation, layering and animation so much easier to mangage.
+So it was fun for me to leverage the mythology to illustrate conceptually the idea of SVG-as-scene-graph.
+The beauty of the structure is that it makes transormation, layering and animation so much easier to mangage.
 Especially for multi-layered pseudo-3D platforms and perspectives.
 I truely hope this work inspires others to consider SVG as star player for a wide range of artistic applications!

 More to Come